 All right, that was Trey Gowdy and Congressman Ratcliffe.

-And what what is the secret society within the DOJ and the FBI that they're talking about that convened after the election?
+And what is the secret society within the DOJ and the FBI that they're talking about that convened after the election?

-Now we have more uh Strck and Page uh text messages, and then of course the five missing months during the the key period of time when we'd want to know things.
+And then, of course, the five missing months during the key period of time when we'd want to know things.

 Now we're beginning to put together a scenario here.

-Remember the first batch of struck and and page uh text messages, they go on to say, I want to believe the path you threw out for consideration in Andy's office, we believe Andrew McCabe, that there's no way he, meaning Trump gets elected, but I'm afraid we cannot take that risk.
+We believe Andrew McCabe, that there's no way he, meaning Trump, gets elected, but I'm afraid we cannot take that risk.

-It's like an insurance policy in the unlikely event you die before you're forty.
+In the unlikely event, you die before you're 40.

 Okay, now we put that together with the text message that came out yesterday.

-And then this gap of we have a five month gap in oops, they're missing.
+And then this gap of we have a five-month gap in, oops, they're missing.

 Oops, they're gone.